Wednesday, February 11, 2009

-The Red Tent Temple at MotherRoots
+The Red Tent at MotherRoots

-Women are meeting every month on or near the new moon, all over the country to honor the natural rhythms and cycles of women and to celebrate & bless our common bond as women.
+Women are meeting every month on or near the new moon, all over the country to honor the natural rhythms and cycles of women and to celebrate and bless our common bond as women.

-Our Red Tent has simple but nurturing activities for women to choose from while they rest in the Red Tent; there is a prayer bowl, Goddess oracles and other divination tools, a Red Tent Temple journal, art projects and stacks of great books.
+Our Red Tent has simple but nurturing activities for women to choose from while they rest in the Red Tent; there is a prayer bowl, Goddess oracles and other divination tools, a Red Tent journal, art projects and stacks of great books.

 Some women come to rest, to nap, to dance, to sing, to heal, to renew.

-We have a storyteller's chair for those who would like to share their wisdom with us and a word-of-mouth board where you can spread the news about events or places that are important to you.
+We have a storyteller's chair for those who would like to share their wisdom with us and a word-of-mouth table where you can spread the news about events or places that are important to you.

 Bring your mothers, your sisters, your aunts, your daughters, your friends and co-workers.
 I would like to especially welcome our young, newly bleeding women and the women-elders in our community!